jlsuttles/push-vs-poll-talk/slides.md

 !SLIDE

-# If you're a start up you are probably doing new and exciting things!
+# If you're a startup you are probably doing new and exciting things!

 !SLIDE